-With regard to the conversion and formation of the existing layout it is assumed all necessary Local Authority and other Consents have been obtained and that the appropriate documentation including Building Warrants and Completion Certificates issued.
-If any works did not require Consent then it is assumed they meet the standards required by the Building Regulations or are exempt.
+The property has been altered by the removal of a wall within the kitchen/dining area and by the conversion of the garage to form living accommodation.
+It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
+If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.